ismailguzel/TDA-HC/README.md

   - epsilon step = 0.01

 ### 5_Compare_Dendrogram.R

-Here, we compare the two dendrograms which from hierarchical clustering and zeroth persistent homology.
-The outputs are the result of Mantel Test, dendrograms and tanglegram
+Here, this code compares the two dendrograms, one from the hierarchical clustering and one from the zeroth persistent homology.
+The output is the result of Mantel Test.

 * On terminal, type
 ```
 Rscript 5_Compare_Dendrogram.R